Here are 6 non-citrus sources of vitamin C that are just as high (or even higher) in vitamin C as citrus fruits.

 Boost your mental performance with berries and these 6 other foods.

-Most often, brussels sprouts are enjoyed roasted, sauteed, or baked, but can also be enjoyed raw, such as shredding into a salad.
+Most often, Brussels sprouts are enjoyed roasted, sautéed, or baked.
+But they can also be enjoyed raw, such as shredding into a salad.

-The humble and versatile potato isn’t the first food most people think of when it comes to vitamin C, but it shouldn’t be undermined for delivering nutrition.
-A medium potato contains 70 percent of the daily value for vitamin C, and is also a good source of potassium, fiber, and magnesium.
+The humble and versatile potato isn’t the first food most people think of when it comes to vitamin C. However, it shouldn’t be undermined for delivering nutrition.
+A medium potato is an excellent source of vitamin C. It is also a good source of potassium, fiber, and magnesium.

-Potatoes can be used in a number of ways, such as roasted, mashed, baked, or pan-fried.
+Potatoes can be used in a number of ways – roasted, mashed, baked, or pan-fried.

 Harness the power of purple potatoes with this Purple Power Bowl with California Prunes and Spiced Vinaigrette Dressing.

-Which of these vitamin C-rich foods is your favorite?
+Which of these non citrus sources of vitamin C is your favorite?